arangodb/arangodb/Documentation/Books/Manual/Indexing/Geo.md

 ### Indexed GeoSpatial Queries

-The geo-spatial index supports a varity of AQL queries, which can build with the help of the [geo utility functions](../../AQL/Functions/Geo.html).
-There are three specific geo functions that can be otpimized, provided that they are used correctly:
+The geospatial index supports a variety of AQL queries, which can build with the help of the [geo utility functions](../../AQL/Functions/Geo.html).
+There are three specific geo functions that can be optimized, provided that they are used correctly:
 `GEO_DISTANCE, GEO_CONTAINS, GEO_INTERSECTS`.
-Additionally there is support to optimize
-the older geo functions `DISTANCE`, `NEAR` and `WITHIN` (the last two only if they are used in their 4 argument version, without *distanceName*).
+Additionally, there is a built-in support to optimize the older geo functions `DISTANCE`, `NEAR` and `WITHIN` (the last two only if they are used in their 4 argument version, without *distanceName*).

-When in doubt whether your query is beeing properly optimized, check the [AQL explain](../../AQL/ExecutionAndPerformance/ExplainingQueries.html) output to check for index usage.
+When in doubt whether your query is being properly optimized, check the [AQL explain](../../AQL/ExecutionAndPerformance/ExplainingQueries.html) output to check for index usage.

 #### Query for Results near Origin (NEAR type query)